fscelliott/docsdonewell/_posts/2015-03-24-wait-there-are-alternatives-to-dita-for.md

 (I wrote a
-recipes DITA specialization, because at the time I was really into perfecting my slow cooker skills)
+recipes DITA specialization, because at the time I was really into perfecting my slow cooker skills).

-.Contrast that with
+Contrast that with
 the much-easier tutorial Tom posted, and the slick output: http://tomjohnson1492.github.io/documentation-theme-jekyll/ ...OK, I know